Canada–China relations: Expulsion of Chinese Diplomat from Canada

 On 8 May 2023, Canada expelled Zhao Wei, a Chinese diplomat based in Toronto, from Canada, after Wei was accused of intimidating a Canadian opposition legislator critical of Beijing.
 The legislator Wei was accused of intimidating was reported to be Conservative MP Michael Chong.
-In response to Canada's expulsion of Wei, China listed Jennifer Lynn Lalonde, Canadian Consul in Shanghai, as persona non grata, where she would be expelled by May 13.
+In response to Canada's expulsion of Wei, China listed Jennifer Lynn Lalonde, Canadian Consul in Shanghai, as persona non grata, where she would be expelled by 13 May.
 China justified the expulsion of Lalonde as a "reciprocal countermeasure".

-Interest in joining AUKUS
+Indo-Pacific

 On the same day that Canada expelled Zhao Wei, The Globe and Mail reported that Canada is seeking membership in the AUKUS defence pact to counter the rising threat from China.
+In 2022, Canada had referred to China as "disruptive" in its official Indo-Pacific strategy document.
+The CCP and Chinese government, in turn, has seen Canada's position as reflective of growing anti-China sentiment and anxiety regarding the country's economic and military development.
 The Department of Global Affairs and the Privy Council Office are both reported to be in negotiations to include Canada in the pact.
+In September 2024, Canada was reportedly in talks to join AUKUS.
+In March 2026, Canadian Defence Minister David McGuinty said Canada was "unlikely" to join AUKUS.

 Cyber threats

+Canada has condemned Chinese espionage and intimidation activities in Canada.

 In October 2024, the Communications Security Establishment stated that Chinese government threat actors "have compromised and maintained access to multiple government networks over the past five years, collecting communications and other valuable information".

-On June 27, 2025, the Government of Canada ordered the Chinese surveillance technology firm Hikvision to cease its operations in Canada, citing national security concerns.
+On 27 June 2025, the Government of Canada ordered the Chinese surveillance technology firm Hikvision to cease its operations in Canada, citing national security concerns.
 The decision was announced by Industry Minister Mélanie Joly following a formal review conducted under the Investment Canada Act.
 The review included assessments from Canadian intelligence and security agencies, which concluded that Hikvision's presence posed potential risks to national security.